Latin: Consonants

 In Old and Classical Latin, the Latin alphabet had no distinction between uppercase and lowercase, and the letters J U W did not exist.
 In place of J U, I V were used, respectively; I V represented both vowels and consonants.
-Most of the letterforms were similar to modern uppercase, as can be seen in the inscription from the Colosseum shown at the top of the article.
+Most of the letter forms were similar to modern uppercase, as can be seen in the inscription from the Colosseum shown at the top of the article.

 The spelling systems used in Latin dictionaries and modern editions of Latin texts, however, normally use j u in place of Classical-era i v.
 Some systems use j v for the consonant sounds /j w/ except in the combinations gu su qu for which v is never used.

 Some notes concerning the mapping of Latin phonemes to English graphemes are given below: